CatoTheYounger97/vitaDB_themes/README.md

 # VitaDB Downloader Themes
 - Full themes or theme components for VitaDB Downloader
-- Please see example of theme set up in `themes` folder
+- Please see example of full theme set ups in the `themes` folder

 ### Please submit a Pull Request in compliance with the following: